ni/nimble/packages/nimble-components/src/rich-text/specs/README.md

 #### 4. _nimble-rich-text-mention-user_:

-There is a base abstract class `RichTextMention` for all the mention containing elements which will have the following properties,
+An abstract base class, `RichTextMention`, is defined as the parent for all elements that contain mentions, and it will possess the following properties:

 1. `character`: string - is a specific symbol to trigger the mention popup.
 For user mention, it is **"@"**.
 2. `icon`: string - is used to add it to the toolbar button.
-3. `md-scheme`: string - used as a prefix in the `autolink` scheme to store it in the markdown string.
+3. `md-scheme`: string - used as a scheme in the `autolink` format to store `@mention` in the markdown string.
 For example, `user` is used as a scheme for user mention markdown format as `<user:user-id>`

-The `nimble-rich-text-mention-user` is a derived class from the base class and gives the necessary values to the above properties for user mentions.
-The above values will be maintained as part of the `RichTextMentionInternalsOptions` and will be used across the component which requires these values.
+The `nimble-rich-text-mention-user` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
+These values are kept as part of the `RichTextMentionInternalsOptions` and will be utilized by various components that require access to these specific values.

-The validation will also be part of the internals as a `validConfiguration` flag.
-It has a base class named `RichTextMentionValidator` which sets and gets the validation configuration through methods.
-This way it maintains the state of the valid and invalid values that is passed in the mapping element.
-The class gets the validity flag name to pass the information via a public API called `valididty`.
+Validation will be integrated into the internal workings through a `validConfiguration` flag.
+There is a base class called `RichTextMentionValidator` responsible for handling validation, with methods for setting and retrieving the validation configuration.
+This approach ensures that the state of valid and invalid values passed within the mapping element is effectively managed.
+The class obtains the name of the validity flag to communicate this information via a public API called `validity`.

-By deriving from the base, the mention options can validate the following conditions for the `key` property in mapping element:
+By deriving from the base, the mention options can validate the following conditions for the `key` and `text` value in mapping element:

 1. `validateKeyValuesForType(keys, keyType)`
 2. `validateMappingTypes(mappings)`